-If there’s one topic that is guaranteed to get jimmies rustled, get you unfollowed on Facebook and get gym leggings in a twist, it’s diet coke.
+It is sure to get jimmies rustled, get you unfollowed on Facebook and get gym leggings in a twist but is diet coke bad for you?

 Why something so insignificant as a can of juice can command such hatred and why it’s the cause of many a hot debate is….well, quite frankly, bizarre.